How We Achieved a 1:12 ROAS Level with Instagram Advertising Consultancy for a Ready-to-Wear Brand?

 4. Technical Setup and Catalog Errors

-Finally, the lifeline of ready-to-wear brands, Dynamic Product Ads (DPA) and catalog management had significant deficiencies.
-Unoptimized product titles, showing out-of-stock products in ads, and incorrect visual ratios (using unfit formats instead of 1:1 or 4:5) harmed the user experience.
-The main reason for not receiving returns on advertising spending was that the technical infrastructure was not crafted like a "sales machine."
+Finally, the Dynamic Product Ads (DPA) and catalog management, which are the lifeblood of ready-to-wear brands, contained significant deficiencies.
+Failure to optimize product titles, stale products still appearing in ads, and incorrect visual aspect ratios (using inappropriate formats instead of 1:1 or 4:5) impaired the user experience.
+The fundamental reason for not receiving returns on advertising spend was that the technical infrastructure had not been designed like a "sales machine."

-As 212 Medya, we clarified our diagnosis at this point: The brand's problem was not the low budget; it was the fragmentation of the strategy, data, and creative vision managing that budget.
-In the next section, we will focus on the first step of turning this chaos into a success story, which is the technical infrastructure revision.
+At this point, we clarified our diagnosis: The brand's problem was not a lack of budget; it was the fragmentation of the strategy managing that budget, the data, and the creative vision.
+In the next section, we will focus on the first step in turning this chaos into a success story, the technical infrastructure revision.

 Technical Infrastructure and Data Tracking: The Invisible Heroes of Success

-Achieving a 1:12 ROAS level in a ready-to-wear brand is not just possible by creating eye-catching creatives or managing the budget correctly.
-The foundation of success on the advertising panel lies in how well you feed the platform (Meta) where the ad is published with quality data.
-When we took over the brand at 212 Medya, our first focus was to eliminate data blindness and lay a perfect ground for machine learning.
+Reaching a ROAS level of 1:12 in a ready-to-wear brand is not only possible by preparing eye-catching creatives or managing the budget correctly.
+The foundation of success in the advertising panel lies in how well you feed the platform (Meta) where the ad is published with quality data.
+When we took over the brand, our initial focus was to eliminate data blindness and lay a perfect foundation for machine learning.

-The Power of Data Signals: Why "Pixel" Alone Is Not Enough?
+The Power of Data Signals: Why Just "Pixel" is Not Enough?

-Traditional Meta Pixel setups risk losing 30% to 40% of data due to cookie restrictions and ad blockers, as they operate on a browser-based (client-side) basis.
-In a highly competitive industry like ready-to-wear, such a significant data loss leads to the algorithm targeting the wrong people, and consequently, the increase in advertising costs (CPM).
+Traditional Meta Pixel setups operate on client-side tracking, making them at risk of losing 30% to 40% of data due to cookie restrictions and advertising blockers (AdBlockers).
+In a highly competitive sector like ready-to-wear, such a significant data loss causes the algorithm to target the wrong individuals, leading to increased advertising costs (CPM).

-As a solution, we integrated Meta Conversions API (CAPI) into the brand's technical infrastructure.
-With server-side tracking, we began transmitting all interactions directly to Meta servers without being hindered by browser obstacles.
-This move ensured that critical events like "ViewContent," "AddToCart," and "Purchase" were counted accurately, guaranteeing data consistency on the 1:12 ROAS journey.
+As a solution, we implemented Meta Conversions API (CAPI) integration into the brand's technical infrastructure.
+Thanks to server-side tracking, we began to transmit all interactions directly to Meta servers without being hindered by browser barriers.
+This move ensured the complete counting of critical events such as "ViewContent," "AddToCart," and "Purchase," guaranteeing data consistency on the journey to 1:12 ROAS.

-How We Increased Event Match Quality (EMQ) Score?
+How Did We Increase Event Match Quality (EMQ) Score?

-It is not enough to simply send data; Meta must match this data with a real user profile.
-The brand's initial Event Match Quality (EMQ) score was at a quite low level of 4.2/10.
-This situation prevented ads from being shown to the people most likely to convert.
+Sending data is not enough; Meta must be able to match this data with a real user profile.
+The brand's initial Event Match Quality (EMQ) score was at a low level of 4.2/10.
+This situation prevented the ads from being shown to the individuals with the highest likelihood of conversion.

-As the technical team at 212 Medya, we enriched the parameters sent with each event (hashed e-mail, phone number, city, IP address, User-Agent, and FBP/FBC values).
+As the technical team of 212 Medya, we enriched the parameters sent along with each event (hashed email, phone number, city, IP address, User-Agent, and FBP/FBC values).
 As a result of this optimization, we raised our EMQ score to 8.5/10.
-As highlighted by Search Engine Land - Meta Conversions API Setup Guide, high match quality directly translates to lower Cost Per Action (CPA) and higher targeting accuracy.
+As also highlighted by Search Engine Land - Meta Conversions API Setup Guide, high match quality directly means lower Cost Per Action (CPA) and higher targeting precision.

-For ready-to-wear brands, optimizing the catalog (Product Feed) is the lifeblood of the strategy.
-Missing titles, incorrect category associations, and low-resolution visuals in the brand's product catalog were diminishing the effectiveness of Advantage+ Catalog Ads.
+Catalog (Product Feed) optimization is the lifeblood of strategy for ready-to-wear brands.
+The encountered missing titles, incorrect category matches, and low-resolution visuals in the brand's product catalog were decreasing the efficiency of Advantage+ Catalog Ads.
 We improved the process with the following steps:

 - Veri Seti Temizliği: Ürün isimlerini, hazır giyim SEO kriterlerine uygun şekilde (Kategori + Cinsiyet + Renk + Materyal) optimize ettik. - Dinamik Görsel Geliştirme: Katalog içerisindeki statik ürün fotoğraflarının üzerine, kampanya dönemlerine özel (Örn: %20 İndirim, Ücretsiz Kargo) otomatik katmanlar (overlays) ekledik. - Custom Labels (Özel Etiketler): Ürünleri "Çok Satanlar", "Yüksek Karlılık" ve "Eski Sezon" olarak etiketleyerek, reklam bütçesinin sadece en verimli ürün gruplarına kanalize edilmesini sağladık.